The Father of THC

 MECHOULAM, ON THE RIGHT, PICTURED WITH @KYLE_TURLEY

 Mechoulam is the person who first discovered THC in cannabis.
 He and another scientist, Dr. Yechiel Gaoni, first isolated the molecule in 1964.
-Since that time, Mechoulam’s team has not only isolated several more cannabinoids but has made some of the most important biochemical discoveries we've seen for several decades.
+Since that time, the team led by the father of THC has not only isolated several more cannabinoids but has made some of the most important biochemical discoveries we've seen for several decades.

 Though he has gone on to receive numerous awards for his discoveries, including the Rothschild Prize in 2012, Mechoulam’s beginnings weren't quite as extravagant.
 The chemist was born in 1930 to a Bulgarian Jewish family.
 Before WWII, his father was a doctor and the head of the Jewish hospital in Sofia.
 Once anti-Semitism began to take root in Bulgaria, Mechoulam and his family left, spending a few years traveling from village to village, where his father provided medical services to small communities in need.